arianghoochani/django-rest-captcha/README.md

 ```
 then by decodeing key of **captcha_image** in the response user can receive and show the image of captcha on it's interface.

-As a sample for approach of decodoing image, I put a file with the name of imageBase64Decoder.py that can be used for decoding and showing the image. it receives encoded_image as input and shows the picture as output.
+As a sample for approach of decoding image, I put a file with the name of **imageBase64Decoder.py** that can be used for decoding and showing the image. it receives encoded_image as input and shows the picture as output.

 ## **How to validate Captcha**